vintasoftware/vintasend/README.md

 )
 ```

+### Scheduled notifications

+VintaSend schedules notifications by creating them on the database for sending when the `send_after` value has passed.
+The sending isn't done automatically but we have a service method called `send_pending_notifications` to send all pending notifications found in the database.

+You need to call the `send_pending_notifications` service method in a cron job or a tool like Celery Beat.

 ## Glossary

 * **Notification Backend**: It is a class that implements the methods necessary for VintaSend services to create, update, and retrieve Notifications from da database.